About REIT

 REIT in Pakistan

-REIT Regulatory Framework in Pakistan was introduced by Securities and Exchange Commission of Pakistan (SECP) in January 2008 which was subsequently repealed and replaced by REIT Regulations 2015.
-These regulations are comprehensive with the principal focus on the protection of interests of general investor in a REIT Scheme.
-In Pakistan “REIT Scheme” means a listed closed-end fund registered under Real Estate Investment Trust Regulations 2015.
+REIT Regulatory Framework in Pakistan was introduced by the Securities and Exchange Commission of Pakistan (SECP) in January 2008 which was subsequently repealed and replaced by REIT Regulations 2015.
+These regulations are comprehensive with the principal focus on the protection of interests of general investors in a REIT Scheme.
+In Pakistan, “REIT Scheme” means a listed closed-end fund registered under Real Estate Investment Trust Regulations 2015.
 The three types of REIT schemes introduced by SECP in Pakistan:

 Developmental REIT